dfinity/bitcoin-canister/bootstrap/README.md

 ## 10. Hardcode the canister id into the replica binary

-Set the bitcoin canister id(s) in `rs/config/src/execution_environment.rs` to match the uploader canister id.
+Set the bitcoin canister id in `rs/config/src/execution_environment.rs` to match the uploader canister id.
+Note that "mainnet" and "testnet" stand for the BTC netwrok version, not IC.
 Build image and upgrade the subnet.

 ## 11. Substitute uploader canister binary with bitcoin canister